 We are indoors a lot.
-In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times worse than outdoors, which could create long-term health issues.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more contaminated than outdoors, which could create long-term health issues.

-We’ve made a list of the most ordinary causes of inferior IAQ, the issues they cause and how you can remedy these indoor air pollutants.
-If you’re worried about the air inside your residence, we advise chatting with a expert like Stanford Heating & Cooling about which solutions are best for your house.
+We’ve made a list of the most common sources of poor IAQ, the troubles they create and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your house, we recommend consulting with a professional like Stanford Heating & Cooling about which solutions are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors leaked by regular household things.
+Volatile organic compounds, or VOCs, are chemicals released by everyday household things.